+(j) (1) An agency seeking an expansion of scope, either as part of the regular renewal of recognition process or during a period of recognition, must submit an application to the Secretary, separately or as part of the policies and procedures outlined in section (a), that satisfies the requirements of 34 CFR §§ 602.12(a) and 602.31(b) and-

+(i) States the reason for the expansion of scope request;

+(ii) Includes letters from at least three institutions or programs that would seek accreditation under one or more of the elements of the expansion of scope; and

+(iii) Explains how the agency must expand capacity in order to support the expansion of scope, if applicable and, if necessary, how it will do so, and how its budget will support that expansion of capacity.(2) The application will be considered in accordance with paragraphs (c)-(h).

+(

+(l) The Department may view as a negative factor when considering an application for initial or expansion of scope of recognition as proposed by an agency, among other factors, any evidence that the agency was part of a concerted effort to unnecessarily restrict the qualifications necessary for a student to sit for a licensure or certification examination or otherwise be eligible for entry into a profession.

+(m) Department staff's evaluation of a compliance report includes review of public comments solicited by Department staff in the Federal Register received by the established deadline, the agency's responses to the third-party comments, as appropriate, other third-party information Department staff receives, and additional information described in paragraphs (d) and (e) of this section, as appropriate.

+(n) If an agency is required to be reviewed by the Advisory Committee under § 602.19(e), the Department will follow the process outlined in 602.32(a)-(h).

 (Authority: 20 U.S.C.
 1099b)

-§602.33 Procedures for review of agencies during the period of recognition.
+§602.33 Procedures for review of agencies during the period of recognition, to include the review of monitoring reports.

 (a) Department staff may review the compliance of a recognized agency with the criteria for recognition at any time—

+(1) Based on the submission of a monitoring report as directed by a decision by the senior Department official or Secretary; or

-(1) At the request of the Advisory Committee; or(2) Based on any information that, as determined by Department staff, appears credible and raises issues relevant to recognition.
+(2) Based on any information that, as determined by Department staff, appears credible and raises issues relevant to the criteria for recognition.

-(b) The review may include, but need not be limited to, any of the activities described in §602.32(b) and (d).
+(b) The review may include, but need not be limited to, any of the activities described in 602.32(d) and (e).

 (c) If, in the course of the review, and after provision to the agency of the documentation concerning the inquiry and consultation with the agency, Department staff notes that one or more deficiencies may exist in the agency's compliance with the criteria for recognition or in the agency's effective application of those criteria, it—

-(1) Prepares a written draft analysis of the agency's compliance with the criteria of concern.
-The draft analysis reflects the results of the review, and includes a recommendation regarding what action to take with respect to recognition.
-Possible recommendations include, but are not limited to, a recommendation to limit, suspend, or terminate recognition, or require the submission of a compliance report and to continue recognition pending a final decision on compliance;
+(1) Prepares a written draft analysis of the agency's compliance with the criteria of concern;

-(2) Sends the draft analysis including any identified areas of non-compliance, and a proposed recognition recommendation, and all supporting documentation to the agency; and
+(2) Sends to the agency the draft analysis including any identified areas of non-compliance and all supporting documentation to the agency; and

-(3) Invites the agency to provide a written response to the draft analysis and proposed recognition recommendation, specifying a deadline that provides at least 30 days for the agency's response.
+(3) Invites the agency to provide a written response to the draft analysis within 90 days.

-(d) If, after review of the agency's response to the draft analysis, Department staff concludes that the agency has demonstrated compliance with the criteria for recognition, the staff notifies the agency in writing of the results of the review.
-If the review was requested by the Advisory Committee, staff also provides the Advisory Committee with the results of the review.

-(e) If, after review of the agency's response to the draft analysis, Department staff concludes that the agency has not demonstrated compliance, the staff—
+(4) Reviews the response provided by the agency, including any monitoring report submitted, and either –

+(i) Concludes the review;

+(ii) Continues monitoring of the agency’s areas of deficiencies; or

-(1) Notifies the agency that the draft analysis will be finalized for presentation to the Advisory Committee;
+(iii)(A) Notifies the agency, in the event that the agency’s response or monitoring report does not satisfy the staff, that the draft analysis will be finalized for presentation to the Advisory Committee;